rolandwillis/JobSearch/language/conversations/JobSearchPromptCity_03.md

 are there any [engineering](jobrole) jobs please?
 * information_request/available_jobs

-< hi, can you tell me where you live so I can find something near to you?
+< hi, can you tell me where you live so I can find [engineering](jobrole) jobs near to you?
 * prompt/specify_city

 sure I live in [London](city)